StarDist: A Code Generator for Distributed Graph Algorithms: Bulk Reduction Substrate

-\textbf{Synchronizing reduction: } We define an RMA window with each process having a local contribution equal to the size of the individual arrays in the reduction queue list.
-While synchronizing, as illustrated in algorithm \ref{algo:addred}: \begin{itemize} \item A passive shared lock is taken with the $no\_check\_needed$ flag set. \item Every process traverses the list of arrays in reduction queue, one destination at a time. \item This way, the xmm registers in Intel Xeon are exploited for vectored moves. \item Once the movement is completed, the processes read their regions of the RMA window, and update the respective node property. \end{itemize} The transfer happens in chunks until all the updates are propagated.
+We synchronize reduction in multiple passes, in a separate global synchronization phase during which all participating processes enter the synchronization segment.
+The reduction RMA window is divided into equal batch sized parts that act as recipient windows for one batch from every process.
+Algorithm~\ref{algo:addred} ensures the reception window is filled only with updates for properties resident within receiver's subgraph.
+At the completion of one batch of synchronization, the local updates are propagated.
+The synchronization and update procedure is detailed in algorithm~\ref{algo:bulk_sync}.
+The synchronize-update phase happens in lockstep.
+Therefore, a passive shared lock is taken with the set $no\_check\_needed$ flag on all windows.
+This way of locking has been shown to be 49\% more efficient in \cite{RMA}.
+Every process traverses the list of arrays in the reduction queue, one destination at a time.
+Once the movement is completed, the processes read their regions of the RMA window and update the respective node property.
+The transfer happens in chunks until all the updates are propagated.
+StarPlat's synchronize reduction uses an all-to-all model that congests the network, and in turn, proves difficult to scale.

-The legacy synchronize reduction used an all-to-all that congested the network, which is hard to scale.
-The RMA approach in our bulk reduction substrate is cache friendly and minimizes communication overhead by eliminating receiver awareness of incoming data.